-CNP Cyprus Insurance holdings
+CNP Cyprus Insurance Holdings

-As of 31 December 2014, expected future cash flows are taken from the four-year business outlook (2015-2019) validated by management and extrapolated using a stable growth rate (of between 1.5% in the life insurance and 3% in the non-life insurance segment) for new business between 2018 and 2028 (when the current agreement with Cyprus Popular Bank expires), and then discounted to present value using a post-tax discount rate of approximately 11.0% for the Cypriot business.
-The goodwill of the Greek subsidiary is no longer tested for impairment as of 31 December 2014 because its banking partner - which constituted its sole distribution channel - is in liquidation, thus severely compromising its future development prospects.
+As of 31 December 2015, expected future cash flows are taken from the four-year business projections (2016-2020) approved by management and extrapolated using a stable new business growth rate (of around 2% for non-life business and 3% for life business) between 2020 and 2028 (when the current agreement with Cyprus Popular Bank expires), and then discounted to present value using a post-tax discount rate of approximately 9.5% for the Cypriot business.
+The Greek subsidiary has not been valued since June 2013.

-At 31 December 2014, a comparison of the recoverable amount and the carrying amount, and the application of a range of reasonable discount rates to future cash flows, or a significant reduction in future volumes of business in Greece and Cyprus, did not result in the recognition of an impairment loss.
+At 31 December 2015, a comparison of the recoverable amount and the carrying amount, and the application of a range of reasonable discount rates to future cash flows, or a significant reduction in future volumes of business in Greece and Cyprus, did not result in the recognition of an impairment loss.